gideontong/Amy/README.md

 * Make comments on upcoming [changes to the source code](https://github.com/gideontong/Amy/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc).
 * Contribute to writing more comprehensive [unit tests](https://github.com/gideontong/Amy/tree/master/tests).

-If you'd like to contribute directly to the code base, see the [contributor's guide](https://github.com/gideontong/Amy/blob/master/CONTRIBUTING.md) before getting started.
+If you'd like to contribute directly to the code base, see the [contributor's guide](CONTRIBUTING.md) before getting started.
 But thank you so much if you'd like to contribute!
 Just submit a [pull request](https://github.com/gideontong/Amy/pulls), as I review pull requests thoroughly and would love to see what you can cook up.
 If you want to just submit an idea instead, feel free to submit an [issue](https://github.com/gideontong/Amy/issues) instead.

 ### Feedback

-Feedback information coming soon.
+If you have any feedback, feel free to take this opportunity to become a contributor and open an [issue](https://github.com/gideontong/Amy/issues).
+Additionally, you can email the maintainer [Gideon Tong](https://gideontong.com) at [gideon@gideontong.com](mailto:gideon@gideontong.com).

 ### Maintainers

-Amy is maintained by primarily [Gideon Tong](https://gideontong.com), whom you can contact by email at `<gideon [at] gideontong.com>`.
-It has also seen contributions from [Max Buydakov](https://github.com/mbuyd) and [Amy Nguyen](https://www.github.com/amytnguyen01/).
+Amy is maintained by [Gideon Tong](https://gideontong.com), whom you can contact by email at [gideon@gideontong.com](mailto:gideon@gideontong.com) if you have any private concerns, security disclosures, or would like professional support.
+If you feel that you have a security disclosure and would like an encrypted form of transport, you may reach out to me with the PGP key listed in the [security page](SECURITY.md) of this repository.

+#### Special Thanks

-Issues opened by [Kevin Stubbings](https://github.com/Kwstubbs), [Brian Lam](https://github.com/brilam8), [Leo Zhang](https://github.com/Leo10250), and [Jesus Castillo](https://github.com/oscillatingneutrino) have also seen their suggestions implemented into the bot.
+Contributions and feedback from [Amy Nguyen](https://www.github.com/amytnguyen01/), [Max Buydakov](https://github.com/mbuyd), [Kevin Stubbings](https://github.com/Kwstubbs), [Brian Lam](https://github.com/brilam8), [Leo Zhang](https://github.com/Leo10250), and [Jesus Castillo](https://github.com/oscillatingneutrino) have been implemented into this project.

+Their contributions can be found in the contributor's graph, and range from finding typos in strings to creating feature request issues.
+Special thanks to Amy Nguyen for allowing her namesake to be the inspiration of this project.

 ### Licensing

-**Amy** is licensed under the MIT License.
+**Amy** is licensed under the MIT License and is copyrighted by &copy; Gideon Tong 2019-2020.
 She depends on the [Discord.js](https://discord.js.org), [node-qrcode](https://github.com/soldair/node-qrcode), [node-canvas](https://github.com/Automattic/node-canvas), and [log4js](https://github.com/log4js-node/log4js-node) Node packages, which are both licensed under the Apache-2.0 License.